actonmass/actonmass.org/_bills/driver-license-regardless-immigration-status.md

 issue: immigration
 img: /img/nabeel-syed-jk3-uhdwjcs-unsplash.jpg
 summary:
-  - Allows undocumented immigrants to apply for and receive drivers’ licenses, so everyone can get where they need to go without fear of detention or deportation
+  - Allows undocumented immigrants to receive drivers’ licenses, so everyone can get where they need to go without fear
-  - Information collected about the applicant in applying for a license will not be disclosed to the public, making access to a license and insurance safe to obtain regardless of immigration status
+  - Information collected about the applicant in applying for a license will not be disclosed to the public
   - The type of driver’s license an individual has will not be public information
 orgs:
   - SEIU